dreamnid/advent2020/23/README.md

 # Day 23
-Part A - Spent too long trying to trace where I'm going wrong.
-Fealized I didn't need to format the list as shown as the example so don't need to worry about moving things off the end of list to the beginning
+Part A - Spent too long trying to trace where I was going wrong.
+Realized I didn't need to format the list as shown as the example so didn't need to worry about moving things off the end of list to the beginning

 ## Performance
 Part a